Organic infant formula & feeding support

 Using a hands-free bra can help tremendously as well.

 Follow safe handling and storage practices for breastmilk

-Clean all of your pumping supplies so you’re ready to go for the next session.
+Clean all your pumping supplies after each session so you’re ready to go next time.

 Choose a breastfeeding friendly caregiver

-While you’re bringing home the bacon, make sure your caregiver is onboard with your carefully thought out breastfeeding plan.
-Don’t be afraid to be very specific about your feeding preferences and techniques.
-Provide clear instructions for preparing and giving bottles of your pumped milk, and encourage your baby’s caregiver to learn your baby’s hunger and satiety cues to follow her lead.
+Don’t be afraid to be very specific about your feeding preferences and techniques, such as using paced bottle feeding.
+Provide clear instructions for preparing and giving bottles of your pumped milk and encourage your baby’s caregiver to learn your baby’s hunger and satiety cues to follow baby’s lead.

 Remind them that breastfed babies drink much less per bottle than formula fed babies, so that they are prepared for the difference.21